ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-10-19-stackoverflow-data-science-jobs-tools.md

 ---
 layout: post
-title:  "What skills are required the most on stackoverflow data science jobs?"
+title:  "What skills are required on stackoverflow data science jobs?"
 date:   2017-10-19 23:26:17
 categories: data-science
 description: "Python is the most required skill if you're looking for a data science job on Stackoverflow."